CarlosGitto/Sudoku-Solver/README.md

 #

+To run this program as intended you need to have `python=3.10` installed or similar

 ### Update on 04/02/2022

 Current version bring a random sudoku from web and solve it, the sudoku info will be generated and can be found on `sudoku.json` in the project folder